Sep 20, 2023

 “The Future Skills Centre at one point approached us very focused on mid-career workers,” says Rod Jones, Managing Director of WBLC.
 “Their interest was to see whether or not workers, who had either been displaced or were at risk of being displaced in their current job situation, could transition into a new job situation and acquire the skills needed.”

-Jones says his team was focused on whether mid-career people between 30 to 55 years of age, who had lost a job would respond to this type of training.
+Jones says the WBLC team was focused on whether mid-career people between 30 to 55 years of age, who had lost a job would, respond to this type of training.
 Would those people be amicable and comfortable with an e-learning environment?
 How would they adapt?
 Would they be comfortable with this kind of technology?

 WBLC quickly discovered that it was a very effective tool for mid-career workers in transition as well as for experienced workers who hadn’t set foot in a school in 20, 30 or 40 years.